Lean Warehousing Principles: What is a lean warehouse?

 Lean Warehouse Examples

-There are lots of ways in which lean implementation can benefit the operations of a warehouse.
+There are lots of ways in which lean warehousing implementation can benefit the way a warehouse operates.
 Below are just a few examples.

 - Instead of sweeping dust and debris every day, look for and fix it at the source.
 It could be that a small hole open to the outside is causing it, which can be easily rectified.

 - Place frequently used inventory items close to their destination.
 In pick pack and ship activities, a warehouse worker may pull a carton from a specific location and/or pallet in the warehouse 15 times per day.
 That means the time it takes to travel to the carton location, then return to the shipping area is multiplied by 15 each day.
-Therefore, reducing this travel time dramatically improves efficiency.
+Therefore, reducing this travel time helps workers pick faster.

 - Place heavier or large items closer to loading docks.
 The greater distance required for large or heavy items increases safety concerns and the less efficient moving those materials become.